BIGJRA/BIGJRA.github.io/reborn.md

 - Tell Ace you think they might be a double double agent (+1 Ace)
 - Tell Ace you don't think they could be a double double agent (-1 Ace)

 With that, we'll be plunked into a cage with a bunch of Pokemon.
 Essentially we need to combine Loudred's powers of deafening, Jigglypuff's powers of putting the guard to sleep, and Abra's powers of teleportation to move Pokemon around and attack the cages.
 In the top left if we saved the day-care couple and talked to the Meteor in Coral Ward, you'll see a Ditto, and we can get some goodies with it.

-Wake up Abra with Loudred, then use Abra to teleport Vanillite out of the top left cage.
-Next, use Abra again to teleport Lickitung to the top left cage.
-Talk to the top left cage to get a *Rare Candy*!
-Use Abra again to teleport Makuhita to the top left cage.
-Talk to that cage to get **Ditto**!

-From here, teleport Vanillite out of the cage nearest the guard - I will call this the "attack" cage.
-You'll want to then teleport Cyndaquil into the attack cage.
-The guard will stop us from attacking however.
-So, talk to Loudred to lose your hearing then to Jigglypuff to put the guard to sleep.
-Make Cyndaquil attack the bars.

-Repeat this process twice more, with Vanillite and Roggenrola in the attack cage, and you'll be able to escape.
-You can use Loudred to wake up the guard for a battle if you'd like.
-What's better, you can even teleport the guard into a cage.
+To get all the goodies and escape from the cage, talk to the Pokemon in this order:

+- Loudred
+- Abra
+- Vanillite
+- Abra
+- Lickitung
+- Lickitung/Ditto: Doing this will get you a *Rare Candy*.
+- Abra
+- Lickitung/Ditto
+- Abra
+- Makuhita
+- Makuhita/Ditto: Doing this will get you **Ditto**!
+- Abra
+- Vanillite
+- Abra
+- Cyndaquil
+- Loudred
+- Jigglypuff
+- Cyndaquil: use Flamethrower
+- Loudred
+- Abra
+- Cyndaquil
+- Abra
+- Vanillite
+- Loudred
+- Jigglypuff
+- Vanillite: use Ice Beam
+- Loudred
+- Abra
+- Vanillite
+- Abra
+- Roggenrola
+- Loudred
+- Jigglypuff
+- Roggenrola: use Rock Blast
+- Loudred

+Now you can escape and talk to the guard for a fight.

+**Meteor Grunt Sanchez.
+Field: Factory Field**
+- Shelmet, Lv.
+34, Serious Nature, IVs: 10
+- Palpitoad, Lv.
+35, Serious Nature, IVs: 10

+As a bonus: use Abra to teleport the guard into a cage.
 Nice.

 Pick up a hidden *Dire Hit* on this floor, then go down the stairs to the left.
 In this room you can find a *Magnet Powder*, *Exp.
 Candy L*, *TM49 Echoed Voice* and the *PULSE Readout 4*.

 Head back upstairs and take the stairs on the right to 1F.

+**Techie Naoman.
+Field: Factory Field**
+- Zorua, Lv.
+34, Serious Nature, IVs: 10
+- Spoink, Lv.
+35, Serious Nature, IVs: 10

+Grab the *Super Potion*.

+**Meteor Grunt Devin.
+Field: Factory Field**
+- Croagunk, Lv.
+34, Serious Nature, IVs: 10
+- Graveler-Alola, Lv.
+35, Serious Nature, IVs: 10

+**Meteor Knight Kenan.
+Field: Factory Field**
+- Machop, Lv.
+34, Serious Nature, IVs: 10
+- Graveler, Lv.
+34, Serious Nature, IVs: 10

-Beat the grunts and activate the wall panels.
-Pick up a *Super Potion* and hidden *Purple Shard* and *Super Repel*.
+Beat the grunts and activate the wall panel in the top right corner.
+This allows you to enter and exit the factory freely, on the right side of the room.
+Pick up hidden *Purple Shard* and *Super Repel* on this floor.

+**Meteor Dame Diana.
+Field: Factory Field**
+- Electrike, Lv.
+34, Serious Nature, IVs: 10
+- Gloom, Lv.
+34, Serious Nature, IVs: 10
+- Salandit, Lv.
+34, Serious Nature, IVs: 10

 Towards the bottom of the area you'll find more stairs, so take these to go up to 2F.

+**Meteor Knight Steven.
+Field: Factory Field**
+- Charjabug, Lv.
+34, Serious Nature, IVs: 10
+- Mudsdale, Lv.
+34, Serious Nature, IVs: 10

-Go to the right here and you'll find a machine with some green lights on it.
-Inside, you can get *Exp.
+Grab the hidden *Revive* to the left, then go to the right here.
+Talk to the machine with some green lights on it to get *Exp.
 Candy L*.

+**Techie Deryl.
+Field: Factory Field**
+- Trevenant, Lv.
+34, Serious Nature, IVs: 10
+- Charjabug, Lv.
+35, Serious Nature, IVs: 10

+You can find a *Thunderstone* here.

+**Meteor Dame Avril.
+Field: Factory Field**
+- Finneon, Lv.
+34, Serious Nature, IVs: 10
+- Gothorita, Lv.
+34, Serious Nature, IVs: 10

-You can also find a *Thunderstone* and a hidden *Revive*.
-Activate the panel at the top and go back down.
+Activate the panel at the top right and go back downstairs.
 To the left, you'll see an open door.
 Get ready for battle.

 **Meteor Admin ZEL (2x Hyper Potion).
 Field: Factory Field**
 - Glaceon, Lv.
 37, @Never-Melt Ice, Ability: Ice Body, Hardy Nature, IVs: 31